Cage Diving with Great White Sharks in Gualalupe, Mexico

-Since I was a child, I always knew I wanted to swim with whales, but I never thought that I’d be in the water with great white sharks.
+Since I was a child, I always knew I wanted to swim with whales, but I never thought that I’d be in the water with great white sharks in Guadalupe, Mexico.

-Let’s take a step back here and let me tell you the story of our travels.
-The trip was hosted by Keri Wilk (my boyfriend) and Matt Weiss of Dive Photo Guide and we were on the Solmar V with Great White Adventures.
-We flew to San Diego and stayed for the night, and bright and early the next morning we made our way across the Mexican border (via coach bus) to end up in Ensenada, Mexico.
+I was on the Solmar V with Great White Adventures which was an amazing experience.
+I flew to San Diego and stayed for the night, and bright and early the next morning I made my way across the Mexican border (via coach bus) to end up in Ensenada, Mexico.
 We boarded the 112ft boat, and once we all got settled, there was a feast of delicious food, and crisp cold beverages waiting for us to enjoy.
 The service, food and whole experience on the boat was truly supreme, and I enjoyed every meal and second I was on the boat!

 One of the coolest things that happened to me in the cage was; I was hanging around the corner of the right cage with my camera in hand.
 A great white came to eat some fish heads at the surface, and at the last second it turned away and came rushing towards the cage.
 It hit my arm with it’s tail and all I was thinking was ‘Please don’t drop the camera!!
 Please don’t drop the camera!!’.
 But hey, now I have bragging rights – I’ve totally been hit by a great white shark!

 I very much enjoyed going down in the submersible cage as well.
 Part of the cage is open, so you can basically go out as far as your air hose will take you.
-Keri was hanging out by his toes at one point taking photos of a massive great white passing by.
 I absolutely loved taking photos during the trip but one of my favourite parts was when we were in the submersible, and there was a huge shark coming towards the cage.
 I put my camera down, and the shark and I just stared at each other.
 My heart was beating like crazy, and I was in complete awe.
 I remember thinking “Wow, what a magnificent animal I am going to remember this moment for the rest of my life’.
-And I will, cause it was amazing.
+And I will, because I put my camera down.

 Our journey back started late afternoon of our 4th day, and I made sure to take some preventive meds this time.
 I’ve never seen Jaws, so it was a great treat to watch the movie on the boat!
 The funniest part though?
 I fell asleep 15 minutes into the movie and now I’ve STILL never seen it… But hey, there’s no way it’s as good as the real thing anyway!